iribarren/scaleboard/README.md

 `node manage.js enable plugin_name`

-Adds the given plugin to the `plugins.json` configuration file, and creates a symlink to the template in the public `views` folder
+Adds the given plugin to the `plugins.json` configuration file using the plugins example configuration, and creates a symlink to the template in the public `views` folder.

 `node manage.js disable plugin_name`